dmgie/blast-parser-old/README.md

 Currently, it can either pretty print or print it out csv-like if you change the source code (the `i.print()` line near the end of the `main` function).

+Maybe use `serde` / `csv` crates to output a CSV file rather than doing it manually?

 Alternatively, could also implemented a CLI switch that either makes it csv-like of pretty prints it.

 The advantages of CSV is to be able to parse it as a person might want in another program